 As much as I like to “geek out” over the numbers, uploading data from various devices and managing apps occasionally makes me want to go back to my stopwatch days.
 Some athletes derive as much pleasure playing with their gadgets as they do actually training; I find that the process of trying to set up and connect my gadgets falls somewhere between vacuuming and doing my taxes on the fun scale.
 Unfortunately, the interpretation of data (the part I like) can only happen after I actually transfer the data I’ve collected.

 Fortunately for people like me, Wahoo products make it incredibly easy to collect and view my numbers.
 Using my iPhone, I can track my routes and see my speed, heart rate, and power in a simple, well-designed format.
 Even better, I can share my data with my coach within seconds of finishing a session, avoiding headaches for him and maximizing my post-workout lounging time (sans sweaty chamois bike shorts, of course).
 I never thought that this simplicity would have been possible back in my stopwatch days, but with the right products, technology can make me a better, more informed athlete with minimal extra effort.

-I’m excited to be joining the Wahoo Fitness family as an ambassador for their products as I race triathlons around the world.
+I’m excited to be extending my partnership with the Wahoo family as an ambassador for their products as I race triathlons around the world.
 Along the way, I’m looking forward to providing training and racing tips on this website.
 I promise that there will be some useful info, a few bad jokes, and the occasional mishap – just as long as I don’t accidentally delete my training data!